mr4lexndr/RelAC/README.md

 ## To Do

-- finish 3D printed case
+[] finish 3D printed case
-- reduce footprint with next revision
+[] reduce footprint with next revision
+[] change layout of programming pins and add RTS support